coly-technologies/coly-technologies.github.io/coly-api.md

     },
     {
       "type": "rejected",
       "message": "There should be no empty source/target.
-Repeating persons are ignored.", "code": "EmptyUnit"
+Repeating tenants are ignored.", "code": "EmptyUnit"
     }
   ]